George R. Bidwell: Political career

 As a member of the League of American Wheelmen, Bidwell had lobbied for laws protecting cyclists.
 In 1894, Bidwell became secretary of the New York County Republican Committee, and served for two years.
 Afterwards, Bidwell took over Republican operations in New York City's Nineteenth Assembly District.

 In 1897, Bidwell was appointed as Collector of the Port of New York by President William McKinley.
-Prior to the adoption of the Sixteenth Amendment, customs duties (tariffs) and excise taxes were the primary sources of US federal government revenue, and as the largest port in the United States at the time (by 1910, the port was the busiest in the world), the Port of New York was therefore the single most important source of federal government income.
+Prior to the adoption of the Sixteenth Amendment, customs duties (tariffs) and excise taxes were the primary sources of federal government revenue, and as the largest port in the United States at the time (by 1910, the port was the busiest in the world), the Port of New York was therefore the single most important source of federal government income.
 These factors led the office of Collector of the Port of New York to be described as "the prize plum of Federal patronage not only in this State but perhaps in the country, outside of positions in the Cabinet."

 In 1901, new President Theodore Roosevelt decided to replace Bidwell with New York State Senator Nevada N. Stranahan, against the wishes of Senator Thomas C. Platt.
 Bidwell's term in office officially ended when Stranahan was confirmed in April 1902.

+A private act of the 58th United States Congress in March 1904, indemnified Bidwell, his predecessor James T. Kilbreth (posthumously), and his successor Nevada N. Stranahan as collectors of customs for the district and port of New York for the losses through embezzlement by Byram W. Winters, a customs service clerk.
+Stranahan received a refund in the sum of $8,821.44 from the federal government, having personally settled the entire amount of the fraud.

 Later life

-After a career in bicycle manufacturing, Bidwell later turned his interests to the automobile and established a factory in Pottstown, Pennsylvania for making truck engines.
+After a career in bicycle manufacturing, Bidwell later turned his interests to the automobile and established a factory in Pottstown, Pennsylvania, for making truck engines.
 During World War I, Bidwell converted his Pottstown factory to the manufacture of artillery shells.

-Bidwell died in Brightwaters, New York on March 16, 1948.
+Bidwell died in Brightwaters, New York, on March 16, 1948.